 Omega SA is one of the more popular brands of luxury watches.
 They had their Seamaster watches featured in major films throughout the years; films such as say every James Bond movie since Goldeneye featuring Pierce Brosnan and every 007 film that followed featuring Daniel Craig.
 Most notably famous for their Moonwatch, the Omega Speedmaster Pro which was on the wrist of Buzz Aldrin as he took his first steps on the lunar surface.
 Having their watches flight-qualified by NASA for a space mission such as Apollo 11 was instrumental in bringing up the prestige of this brand.
 Omega is, in fact, the 2nd most recognized Swiss watch brand in the world, with approximately 70% international brand recognition.

 In terms of watchmaking, Omega has made numerous innovations by employing a material that is impervious to electromagnetic interference; the #1 enemy of mechanical watches when it comes to keeping accurate time.
 While their entry-level watches start at a much lower price point than some of the previously mentioned luxury watch brands, they have watches that run into the six figures, specifically the Omega Speedmaster Professional Moonwatch Limited Edition with only 69 pieces worldwide; the number commemorating the year of the moon landing.

 When it comes to luxury watch brands, people usually think of Switzerland since Swiss watchmakers make up the bulk of the pack.
 There are exceptions though.
 Glashutte Original is a Saxonian / German brand which no surprise here, German engineering is world-famous especially when it comes to mechanical engineering.

 Glashutte Original is one of the few luxury German watch brands which really stand out and is arguably one of the most understated watch brands.
-Their watches are immaculately crafted craftsmanship.
+Their watches have immaculately executed craftsmanship.
 Their ever-popular Pano series are not just stunning but very well made.
 They produce many complicated watches including tourbillons, chronographs, perpetual calendars and more.

 Some of Glashutte Original's most popular collections include the many Senator watches, The Sixties, Seventies, PanoLunar, PanoGraph, PanoMatic as well as a Lady collection which includes the PanoMaticLunar.